By Eugene, CEO, February 8, 2026

 Definitions and variations (factory-built, dealer upfit, professional conversion, DIY)

-Factory-built or dealer upfits are completed by manufacturers or authorized dealers and usually include standardized systems and warranties.
-Professional conversions are done by specialty shops that design and build interiors to spec.
+Factory-made or dealer upfits are done by makers or approved dealers (RVIA) and often include standard systems and warranties.
+Pro conversions are done by special shops that design and build inside spaces to spec.
 DIY builds range from simple, weekend projects to full conversions - they save money but demand skills, tools, and time.

 Side-by-side summary (cost, timeline, customization, warranty, resale)

-• Warranty: Factory and dealer vans often include vehicle warranties that remain intact; custom work may or may not come with robust component warranties.
+- Warranty: Factory and dealer vans often include vehicle warranties that remain intact (Consumer Reports); custom work may or may not come with robust component warranties.

 Who should buy a pre-built/new camper van